ryandejaegher/novela-hugo-starter/content/_index.md

 ---
 hero:
   heading: Hi there!
-I'm Ryan Dejaegher a front end developer in Philadelphia,PA
+I'm Ryan Dejaegher
-  maxWidthPX: "652"
-heading: ''
-maxWidthPX:
+  excerpt: Welcome to my online home where I share everything I’m learning about front-end web development, design, and digital marketing.
+If you’re solo creative, you’re in the right place.
+  image:
+showMailingList: true
+links:

 ---